ThomasWeiser/elmfire-extra/README.md

 - The applications's model will comprise the mirrored dictionary as part of its state.
 - Actions of the application may result in operations on the store.

-Local modifications will be reflected immediately in addition to be sent to the Firebase and other clients connected to the same Firebase.
+Local modifications will be reflected immediately in addition to be sent to the Firebase server and to other clients connected to the same Firebase.
 Likewise, remote modifications will be reflected in the locally mirrored dictionary.

 ## Configuration